sambitcodes/articulate_v2/README.md

 - **Cloud**: Use Streamlit Cloud Secrets management
 - **Never**: Commit API keys to version control

+---

 ## 💬 Chat System

-Each tab features a **persistent chat system** that:
+Each tab features an advanced **multi-session chat system**:

-- ✅ Maintains conversation history during session
+- ✅ Maintains conversation history and context per tab, per user session.
+- ✅ **Chat Library**: View last 10 sessions for each tab; recall entire conversations at a click.
+- ✅ **Continue any session from where you left off**—perfect for deep research or interview prep.
+- ✅ **Start new chat sessions** while preserving history for future access.
-- ✅ Provides context-aware responses
+- ✅ Delete unwanted sessions for privacy.
-- ✅ Allows follow-up questions on generated content
-- ✅ Supports natural conversation flow
+- ✅ Supports persona-based follow-up (interviewer, mentor, code assistant, etc).
-- ✅ Respects user privacy (no external storage)
+- ✅ All previous chats shown in the right sidebar, just like Gemini/ChatGPT/Perplexity.
+- ✅ Session continuity, context rehydration, and robust storage—work on multiple tasks in parallel!

+---

+## 👤 Authentication & User Profile

+**User Account Features:**
+- **Sign up / Register** with username, email, and password.
+- **Log in** to access all app features (secure session, supports multiple users).
+- **Logout** securely closes all sessions and clears sensitive data.
+- **Profile page** to view and update user information, upload profile photo, and manage settings.
+- Only authenticated users can interact with features or store chat sessions.

+---

 ## 🎯 Usage Examples